BGDlab/BGDlab.github.io/research/report_annotating_arcus.md

 * Modify the terms that do not directly indicate the patient has the symptoms of interest
 * Adding a modifier is possibly excluding that term from Harshini’s analysis
-* There are two ways of curating a dataset of people with confirmed psychosis or a behavioral disorder
+* There are two ways of curating a dataset of people with confirmed specific diagnoses or pathological conditions
     * Clinical interviews are more reliable since these cases are determined by a psychiatrist
     * Using the terms in the notes is less reliable
 * Harshini is going through the notes and looking for ways to improve the correlation between these two ways of identification
     * Ex: exclude negated terms to make the correlation stronger
-    * By annotating, you are contributing to this process
+    * Your manual review contributes to this process

 Directions